zackyancey/sbp/README.md

 This started out as a pure ripoff from powerline-shell, which is great, but written in python.
 SBP is all bash, which makes it fast and fun.

-I've tried makeing the code as readable and extendable as possible.
+I've tried making the code as readable and extendable as possible.
 If something seems wrong, lacking or bad in some way; feel free to rant, review and create a pull request.

 ![Screenshot](https://raw.githubusercontent.com/brujoand/sbp/master/resources/timer.png)